vtex-apps/supplier-provider-example/README.md

 ![Supplier Protocol Overview](docs///SupplierProtocol.png)

 In the moment where the split will occurr the `RecipientsBuilder` app will be called.
 This app will make a request to all apps that use the `SupplierProviderBuilder`, after that it will respond the merged recipients to the `Payment Gateway`.
-The route that will be called by the `RecipientsBuilder` app is ``/minicart-supplier`
+The route that will be called by the `RecipientsBuilder` app is `/minicart-supplier`

 ### Pre-requirements
 There are some mandatory requirements to use the Supplier Protocol
 - The recipient builder app **must** be installed in the account
   - You can check if is installed by `vtex ls` command
   - If it's not you can install using `vtex install recipients-builder`
 - You need to configure the account to use split.
-So you must use an connecor that allows split and a configured afiliation.
+So you must use an connector that allows split and a configured afiliation.

 ### The payload format